JustAnEric/NodeCDN/README.md

 ## Initialising on the backend
 - Python (Flask):
-  `pip install nodecdnbackend` or use your Package Manager to search for `nodecdnbackend`.
+  `pip install nodecdn` or use your Package Manager to search for `nodecdn`.

 ## For standalone installs:
 1. Download the latest ZIP file from [Releases](https://github.com/WWEMGamer2/NodeCDN/releases/tag/StandaloneInstalls)